prichard26/Human-Aware-Autonomous-Navigation-HAN-System/README.md

    - Open the Command Palette with `Ctrl + Shift + P` (or `Cmd + Shift + P` on Mac).
    - Type **"Python: Select Interpreter"** and select it.
-   - Choose the interpreter for your `cv_project` environment, which should be labeled as:
+   - Choose the interpreter for your `infosys` environment, which should be labeled as:

      ```
-     Python 3.8.x ('cv_project': conda)
+     Python 3.8.x ('infosys': conda)
      ```

    This step ensures that your IDE is using the correct environment and that all installed packages are recognized.